brennie/spaghetti/doc/protocol.md

  1. Check for a message from the parent.
   1. If there is a `stopMessage`, enter the shutdown phase.
   2. Else If there is a `valueMessage`, forward it to the slaves if the value is better than the currently known best.
+  3. Else if there is an `orderingMessage`, set the ordering field and signal the GM to start producing individuals.
  2. If there is no message from the parent, check for a message from the children.
   1. If there is a `crossoverMessage`, select a child at random to send an empty `crossoverMessage`.
 Add the request to the queue of outstanding crossover requests.
   2. Else if there is an `crossoverMessage`, do the crossover with the first outstanding request and send an `solutionMessage` to the origin of the first `crossoverMessage`.